 Section 25-408(B) does not designate a starting point for measuring the distance of the move when relocating the children.
 As the statute is silent regarding this issue, The Arizona Court of Appeals considered the intended purpose and spirit of the legislation as well as the effects and consequences.
 It is understood that the intention of the legislation is, in cases where joint custody/parenting is granted, that one parent cannot frustrate the parenting time/custody of the other parent by relocating with the children.

 At the same time, the legislation is intended to give parents (granted joint custody/parenting time) with flexibility regarding where they live.
 It is an attempt to balance the competing interests that exist in this situation.
 As such, The Arizona Court of Appeals finds that the distance of the move should be measured from Show Low, Mother’s current residence, and the residence of both Mother and children at the time that the decree was entered by the court.

-The distance from Show Low to Payson is approximately 90 miles – within range of the 100 mile limitation imposed by the statute for relocation of a child in the state of Arizona.
+The distance from Show Low to Payson is approximately 90 miles – within range of the 100-mile limitation imposed by the statute for the relocation of a child in the state of Arizona.
 Findings of The Arizona Court of Appeals: The Arizona Court of Appeals affirms the Superior Court’s determination that Section 25-408(B) is inapplicable in the case of Mother’s move from Show Low to Payson in the case of Thompson v.
 Thompson.